Embodied Cognition in mathematics

 7. Embodiment perspectives on teacher education.
 How should embodiment inform the design of teacher education and professional development?
 Embodiment perspectives on teacher education looks to involve multiple stakeholders, including university professors, who should all be informed by the promise of embodiment pedagogy.

 We have held multiple workshops and conferences around this topic and collaboratively work together to move this work further.
-The website can be found below at embodiedmathematics.com
+The website can be found at embodiedmathematics.com